 Batter's Box Interactive Magazine Batter's Box Interactive Magazine Batter's Box Interactive Magazine

 Charles McAdoo is HOT.
 Over the last six games he is hitting .500 with three home runs.
 He has 21 total bases in his last 22 at-bats.
 In Friday's doubleheader he homered in both games, both three run shots.
 Buffalo split the DH.
 New Hampshire won again thanks to a walk off wild pitch.
-Dunedin lost while Vancouver is to come.
+Vancouver and Dunedin lost.

 Buffalo 6 Rochester 2 - game one